LuaCATS/lpeg/README.md

-# lpeg
+# Definitions for the LPeg library

-Type definitions for  LPeg
+Type definitions for the [LPeg](https://www.inf.puc-rio.br/~roberto/lpeg) library.